 Record findings in the punch list

 Document all issues in a detailed punch list form, ensuring every item includes a clear description, location, and assigned responsibility.
 For example, note “paint touch-up required in the living room, second floor.”
-A structured punch list template makes it easy to organize tasks and communicate expectations to your team.
+A structured punch list template makes it easy to organise tasks and communicate expectations to your team.

 -